Active Data Curation Effectively Distills Large-Scale Multimodal Models: Related Work

-Most relevant to our work are KD methods in the mutlimodal regime, which is an underexplored area.
-Nevertheless, there are a number of recent efforts to distill strong but efficient CLIP models. ~\citet{sameni2024building} introduced SF-CLIP, a method using masked distillation, while~\citet{vasu2024mobileclip} proposed MobileCLIP, exploring downscaling CLIP models for mobile-deployment by using multi-teacher contrastive-KD, synthetic captions, and data-augmentations.~\citet{wu2023tinyclip} further proposed TinyCLIP---a weight inheritance method combined with an affinity-mimicking strategy to yield tiny CLIP models.~\citet{yang2023clip} conducted an empirical study (CLIP-KD) on different objective functions for effectively distilling CLIP models, across different scales.
+Most relevant to our work, there are a number of recent efforts to distill CLIP models.
+SF-CLIP~\citep{sameni2024building} explores masked distillation, while MobileCLIP~\citep{vasu2024mobileclip} uses multi-teacher contrastive-KD, synthetic captions, and data-augmentations.
+TinyCLIP~\citep{wu2023tinyclip} proposes a weight inheritance method combined with an affinity-mimicking strategy.
+An empirical study (CLIP-KD~\citep{yang2023clip}) also has explored different objective functions for effectively distilling CLIP models, across different scales.
 Finally, CLIP-CID~\citep{yang2024clip} uses an image semantic balancing strategy coupled with cluster-instance discrimination for better teacher-to-student knowledge transfer during the KD process.
 We compare against all of these methods in our experimental results in~\cref{sec:experiments}.

-\textbf{Accelerating Knowledge Distillation} There has been some prior work attempting to make KD-based pretraining more efficient~\citep{shen2022fast,shen2023ferkd,yun2021re}.
-Some works have investigated accelerating vanilla KD using active learning in small-scale classification tasks~\citep{wang2020neural,lan2024improve,xu2023computation}.
+\textbf{Accelerating Knowledge Distillation.} Prior works have investigated accelerating vanilla KD using active learning in small-scale settings~\citep{wang2020neural,lan2024improve,xu2023computation}.
 However, these approaches require a costly iterative process, involving synthetic generation, followed by active sample selection to produce pseudo-labels from a teacher model, thereby limiting their scalability.
-Another line of work has studied data-selection methods for improving KD, typically using uncertainty-based data, logit and feature selection~\citep{rao2023dynamic,roth2023fantastic,wang2023improved,wang2022multimodal,lin2022efficient,zhou2023adads,li2021dynamic,he2022knowledge,wang2024cascade}, contextual retrieval and sample augmentation from a large data pool~\citep{liu2022rethinking,jiao2019tinybert,liang2020mixkd,ge2024training,zhang2023reaugkd,radenovic2023filtering}, or influence-function based sample selection~\citep{lan2024improve,ye2022progen}.
-Contrary to these works,~\citet{beyer2022knowledge} and~\citet{hao2024revisit} suggest that vanilla knowledge distillation is optimal in ``infinite-data regimes''.
+Other works have studied data-selection methods for improving KD, typically using uncertainty-based data, logit and feature selection~\citep{rao2023dynamic,roth2023fantastic,wang2023improved,wang2022multimodal,lin2022efficient,zhou2023adads,li2021dynamic,he2022knowledge,wang2024cascade}, contextual retrieval and sample augmentation from a large data pool~\citep{liu2022rethinking,jiao2019tinybert,liang2020mixkd,ge2024training,zhang2023reaugkd,radenovic2023filtering}, or influence-function based sample selection~\citep{lan2024improve,ye2022progen}.
+Contrary to these works, others suggest that vanilla knowledge distillation is optimal in ``infinite-data regimes''~\citep{beyer2022knowledge, hao2024revisit}.
+Surprisingly, these studies operate primarily in the unimodal image/text classification regime, and none have been scaled to multimodal foundation model training.